-- Security must follow the data
+- Security must track data from various sources

-- Security must be able to understand the context surrounding data access
+- Security must provide adaptive data access

 - Security can’t slow down the network

 The early era of cybersecurity relied on firewalls, on-premises web proxies, sandboxing, SIEMs, and endpoint security, all of which aren’t equipped for a cloud-dominated space.
 These days more and more data is moving outside the network perimeter, beyond the reach of firewalls which aren’t equipped to read cloud traffic anyway.
 Couple this with the growing number of endpoints connecting to enterprise networks are BYOD.
 In totality, you have a recipe for extremely unreliable oversight of company data.